-On a previous wander through this market, we meet a woman giving out small bouquets of flowers.
-This was not to be our last visit to this market or an encounter with a woman who was not all she made out to be.
+On a last wander through this market, we meet a woman giving out small bouquets.
+This was not our last visit to this market or an encounter with a woman who was not all she made out to be.

-We were taken by surprise with how her voice changed from a genteel one to a banshee from hell.
+I was surprised by how her voice changed from a sophisticated one to a banshee from hell.

-“Whoa, Lady where’s me money?”, of course, I replied in a startled voice “Sorry, you gave me the bouquet, I did not want to buy it”, then the curse was spoken, “Your future and present children will be cursed forever, and bad luck will plague you”.
-My reply to that absurdity was; “Well, I don’t have kids, and I am certainly over the hill to have them, and I really don’t believe in luck, so you can have your flowers back and please don’t use that on some other poor soul, who may be superstitious, you horrid woman”.
+“Whoa, Lady, where’s me money?”, of course, I replied in a startled voice.
+“Sorry, you gave me the bouquet, I did not want to buy it”, then she spoke of the Gypsy curse, “Your future and present children will curse you forever, and bad luck will plague you”.
+My reply to that absurdity was; “Well, I don’t have kids, and I am certainly over the hill to have them, and I don’t believe in luck so that you can have your flowers back and please don’t use that on some other poor soul, who may be superstitious, you horrid woman”.

-Now there was two annoyed woman, and, one Squire with an amused look on his face.
+Now there were two annoyed women, and, one, Squire with an amused look on his face.

 Well, that made her flounce off in a huff.
-What she did not know is, that I would have happily passed over her palm a few coins if she had asked politely and less aggressive.
-Moral of that story is careful of the person bearing gifts, it may not be what it seems.
-Especially one dressed as a gipsy with a basket of posies!
+What she did not know is that I would have happily passed over her palm a few coins if she had asked politely and less aggressive.
+The moral of that story is careful of the person bearing gifts; it may not be what it seems.
+Especially one dressed as a gypsy with a basket of posies!

-Now it is with great pleasure to regale a far more pleasant meeting with another woman at our next visit to the biggest antique market in London.
+Now it is with great pleasure to regale a far more pleasant meeting with another woman at our next visit to the most significant antique market in London.

-The meeting took place at the Portobello Market, in London, during October 2016.
+The meeting took place at the Portobello Market, in London, in October 2016.

-“Good grief, surely that can’t be the Queen?”, We looked at each other.
+“Good grief, surely that can’t be the Queen?”
+We looked at each other.
 Of course, it isn’t her.
-Though the woman with the turquoise jacket was here we believe to celebrate the 150 years history of this market.
+Though the woman with the turquoise jacket was here, we believe in celebrating the 150 years history of this market.
 A bit of a good sport to help out even though she is a year late.